K7MDL2/RF-Power-Meter-V1/README.md

 6. Headless version on Nano or other Arduino CPU – #2 makes this more complete but can be tested today as there are enough functions to be useful.
 Things like EEPROM reset, serial toggle can be achieved by programming or adding new remote commands, same for  changing the cal data.
 I see this as usefully to lower the cost and use the PC or a smartphone/tablet instead.
 A Nano sized CPU could fit in the same housing as the detectors easily and be located next to the detectors.
 Use of the diode detectors would also shrink the total package size and cost, fewer cables, connectors and the relatively expensive coupler.
 7. Standardize button sizes in the GUI.
 Change background color.
 8. Play PC system alarm sound on high SWR value

-This major update includes a reworked Python GUI
-1. Long thin format window to tuck away on the desktop easier.
-Not fancy but feels usable enough
-2. Buttons for direct band changes
-a.
-I future could read band data from the radio or a logging program (UDP, virtual serial port, WSJT-X UDP broadcast to loggers)
-3. Easier reading font (size, color and bold)
-4. Window title label you can customize
-5. Command line argument for COM port option.
-Makes it easy to use with a shortcut to launch with the cmd window minimized full time.

- Multiple meter monitor support – This is a PC app problem, only need to change the meter ID in the Arduino code for each unit to be unique.
-Current Python app filters on meter ID field t permit multiple unit monitoring later.
+9. Multiple meter support – This is a PC app side problem only.
+Just need to change the meter ID in the Arduino code for each unit to be unique.
+The Python side filters on the meter ID number.
+To support multiple meters on the Python side, the graphics need to be extended or jsut run several instances of the current version on their unique com ports with uniquew meter_id set.
+This likely works now, I have not tested it yet.

 Button function summary